OhMyGuus/I-Still-Dont-Care-About-Cookies/README.md

 ## Why fork?

-This extension has been acquired by _**Avast**_ and simply I don't trust Avast with my data.
-Also having it on Github allows us to improve the code & add support for websites faster.
+This extension has been acquired by _**Avast**_ and I simply don't trust Avast with my data.
+Additionally, having it on Github allows us to improve the code and add support for websites faster.

 ## Download & Install